Ghini/ghini.desktop/doc/use_cases-zadenbank.rst

       Right.
 Quite fair.
 Let's see…

-      Say you were requested to deliver 50 seeds of Urtica dioica, 30 of Zea mays 'Red Marvel', 80 of Oryza sativa, and 30 of Panicum maximum.
+      Say you were requested to deliver 50 seeds of Parnassia palustris, 30 of Gentiana pneumonanthe, 80 of Fritillaria meleagris, and 30 of Hypericum pulchrum.

       -------------------------